 Librarian and Leader in the United States

 I'm a library geek with wide ranging interests in the ways people interact with the digital world.
 Professionally, I'm an Assistant Dean with the Miami University Libraries with Leadership oversight of a newly reorganized division consisting of new Create & Innovate and Advise & Instruct departments supporting learning, research, and creative innovation.

 I'm a graduate of the University of Illinois at Urbana-Champaign with a Master of Science in Library and Information Science.
 Prior to that, I completed a Master of Science in Recreation Park and Tourism emphasizing Outdoor Environmental Education and a Bachelor of Business in Information Resources Management, both from Western Illinois University.

 I joined Miami University in Oxford OH as an electronic information services librarian in 1995 followed by assignments as Geographic Information Systems Librarian and digital initiatives librarian.
-Prior to joining the Libraries senior leadership team , I lead a talented team of professionals to create the Libraries' Center for Digital Scholarship and served as its first department head.
+Prior to joining the Libraries senior leadership team, I led a talented team of professionals to create the Libraries' Center for Digital Scholarship and served as its first department head.